JxckV/PayoutBot-Main/README.md

 .jack1111 - Replies might be limited due to work hours.

 Theres a few libraries you'll need to install to make this work.
-I think the main ones are sqlite3 and discordjs(obvisouly).
+I think the main ones are sqlite3 and discordjs (latest).
 You'll also need to change the color/name of each output to match the name of your gang.

 Be sure to add a role named: "Discord-Admin" to run any of the commands that make changes etc.